rowschool/coderdojo-lessons/README.md

 	- [Example Projects](input-button.md#example-projects)
 	- [Project Ideas](input-button.md#project-ideas)

+Code for demos can be run at the REPL [playcode.io/javascript](https://playcode.io/javascript)

 ## Contributing

 Please talk to a member of the leadership team if you would like to help improve our lessons.